leifj/draft-johansson-authzen-trust/draft-johansson-authzen-trust.md

 The `subject` datafield MUST be present in requests and MUST contain the following elements:

-- `id` MUST be the name bound to the public key to be validated
+- `id` MUST be the name bound to the public key to be validated or resolved
 - `type` MUST be the constant string `"key"`

 ## Resource

 The `resource` datafield MUST be present in requests and MUST contain the following elements:

-- `type` MUST be one of "jwk" or "x5c"
-- `id` MUST be the name bound to the public key to be validated.
-It MUST be the same string as in the `subject.id` element.
+- `id` MUST be the name bound to the public key to be validated or resolved.
+Furthermore, the value of the `resource.id` element MUST be the same string as in the `subject.id` element.
+- `type` MAY be present and if present MUST be one of "jwk" or "x5c".
-- `key` MUST be the public key in a format that depends on the `type`.
+- `key` If present, MUST be the public key in a format that depends on the `type`.
+If `type` is absent then `key` MUST NOT be present.

+If `type`is present then,

-If `type` is `"jwk"` then `key` MUST contain a JWK ([RFC7517]) format key.
-If `type` is `"x5c"` then `key` MUST contain an array of base64 encoded X.509 certificates formatted according to section 4.7 of [RFC7517].
+- If `type` is `"jwk"` then `key` MUST contain a JWK ([RFC7517]) format key.
+- If `type` is `"x5c"` then `key` MUST contain an array of base64 encoded X.509 certificates formatted according to section 4.7 of [RFC7517].

+Some trust registries support unambiguous name-to-key discovery.
+For such trust registries `key` and `type` MAY be elided from the Resource as described above.

+When `type` and `key` is present however, a PDP implementing this specification MUST validate that the key is bound to `subject.id` even if `subject.id` is a name bound to a trust registry that supports unambiguous name-to-key discovery.

+The PDP MAY include additional *metadata* associated with `subject.id` in the result.
+The method by which this is done is an implementation detail but for instance when the `subject.id` is a "DID" then the resolution MAY be done by the lookup process of a supported DID method.
+It is RECOMMENDED that PDPs that support such trust registries return the appropriate metadata in the response.

 Other specifications may define additional key formats in the future.

 ## Action